Ontario Multi Barrier Approach

 Our sources of drinking water are lakes, rivers and groundwater aquifers.
 By protecting these sources from contamination and depletion, we can enjoy clean and abundant water for future generations.
 Ontario’s Clean Water Act helps protect sources for our municipal drinking water systems.

 One of Justice O’Connor’s recommendation was that drinking water should be protected by developing watershed-based source protection plans.
 As a result, the Clean Water Act was created in 2006 to ensure municipalities protect their existing and future drinking water supplies through prevention.
 Through the creation and implementation of collaborative, watershed-based source protection plans that are locally driven and based on science, sources of municipal residential drinking water are now protected.
 Certain other types of drinking water systems can also be brought under the source protection planning process, as specified in the Clean Water Act.
-There are 19 multi-stakeholder source protection committees across Ontario representing business, public, municipal and indigenous interests.
-These committees have developed 38 local source protection plans that identify a variety of actions to protect sources of municipal residential drinking water |

 Water Treatment System